galaxyproject/training-material/topics/single-cell/tutorials/bulk-deconvolution-evaluate/tutorial.md

 >       - *"width of output"*: `5.0`
 >       - *"height of output"*: `3.0`
 >
-> 4. **Rename** {% icon galaxy-pencil %} output `Scatter plot - NNLS`
+> 5. **Rename** {% icon galaxy-pencil %} output `Scatter plot - NNLS`
 >
+> 6. Add a `#plot` tag to `Scatter plot - NNLS`
+>
 {: .hands_on}

-The output of this tool should produce two scatter plots that looks like the following.
+The output of this tool should produce two scatter plots that looks like the image below.
 Each point on the plot represents a cell-type for a specific subsample, so there should be 20 points of each colour (one for each subsample created earlier).
 Since we are comparing the actual and inferred proportions, the ideal scatter plot would have all of the points be at the `y=x` line.
-The further the deviations from this ideal the less accurate the tool is.
-We can also use this plot to determine if the tool is under or over predicting proportion values for each cell-type.
+The further the deviations are from this ideal line, the less accurate the tool is.
+We can also use this plot to determine if the tool is under or over predicting proportion values for each cell-type, or if the tool is struggling to predict certain cell types.

 ![Scatter plot MuSiC](../../images/bulk-deconvolution-evaluate/scatterplot-music.png "Scatter plot of Music results")